AyelaChughtai/Data8/README.md

 # Projects

-Project1: World Progress
+Project1: World Progress (Exploring data from Gapminder.org, e.g. for poverty or population.)

-Project2: Diet and Disease
+Project2: Diet and Disease (Investigating the major causes of death in the world and the relationship between diet and heart disease.)

-Project3: Classification
+Project3: Classification (A k-nearest-neighbours classifier that guesses whether a movie is romance or action using only the numbers of times words appear in the movie's screenplay.)